Rishabhdavekhimel/gittutorial/README.md

 Download Node.js from Node.js official website.
 Steps to Set Up
 1. Clone the Repository
-Clone this repository to your local machine:
+Clone this repository to your local machine:--- bash

-bash
 Copy code
 git clone <repository-url>

 2. Configure Environment Variables
-Create a .env file in the root directory with the following content:
+Create a .env file in the root directory with the following content:---

 .env
 Copy code